How to make Word documents accessible

 - clear, descriptive and formatted headings

-- colour combinations with good colour contrast
+- colour combinations with sufficient colour contrast

-- correctly used and formatted tables
+- tables that are correctly used and formatted

 Automated checks